dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/heading/info.md

 ## Description

-The Heading component is a helper to create automated semantic headings within a boundary of some rules.
+The Heading component is a helper to create automated semantic headings within a boundary of the web heading rules.

 > Basically, only assistive technologies do have need for semantic headings.
 But they need them correct.

-**NB:** Instead of `increase` and `decrease` you can use `up` and `down` as well.
+How does it work?
+The heading leveling is handled synchronously.
+But you can easily isolate one level, or a part by using a context provider: `<Heading.Level ...`.
+This alows you to later, asynchronous, add new headings inside.
+You can nest several contexts inside each.

-This Example is without using provider/context.
-To handle levels more smart, use the `Heading.Level` provider.
+The first code example is without using context provider.
+To handle levels in batches or asynchron, use a `Heading.Level` context provider.

 ```jsx
 import { Heading } from 'dnb-ui-lib/components'